 Math Should Be a Way, Not a Wall

 The Launch Years Initiative supports the scaling of mathematics pathways from high school through postsecondary education and into the workplace, aligned to students’ goals and aspirations.
-Twenty states are joining this work, along with national organizations and leaders in mathematics education and educational equity.
+Twenty-two states have joined this work, along with national organizations and leaders in mathematics education.

-The states joining the Launch Years Initiative are Arizona, Arkansas, California, Colorado, Georgia, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, New York, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin.
+The states that are a part of the Launch Years Initiative are Arizona, Arkansas, California, Colorado, Georgia, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Nevada, New Mexico, New York, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin.

-Through these twenty states, the Launch Years Initiative has the potential to directly impact hundreds of thousands of students across the country.
-Our nation’s students, particularly students who are Black, Latino, or experiencing poverty, often experience mathematics as a barrier to finishing a postsecondary degree or even to being accepted into a postsecondary institution.
-The Launch Years Initiative and these twenty states will be working to change these realities for students.
+Through these 22 states, the Launch Years Initiative has the potential to directly impact hundreds of thousands of students across the country.
+Our nation’s students, including those who are traditionally underserved, often experience mathematics as a barrier to finishing a postsecondary degree or even to being accepted into a postsecondary institution.
+The Launch Years Initiative and these states will be working to change these realities for students.

 Implementing Change in the Transition Years

-States are focusing on different areas, including designing and implementing postsecondary and high school mathematics pathways, modern math courses and content, equitable impact, and advising practices.
+States are focusing on different areas, including designing and implementing postsecondary and high school mathematics pathways, modern math courses and content, and advising practices.

 For some states, this is a continuation of work with the Launch Years team.
 From 2019–2022, Georgia and Washington worked with the Launch Years Initiative during its initial run.
 During that time, Georgia adopted new K–12 mathematics standards and policies, with 98% of their 12th grade students taking math courses recommended by higher education institutions in the state.
 Washington developed a structure to modernize their Algebra 2 course framework.

-The Launch Years Math Organizations Leadership Network (LY-MathLN) includes members from the Alliance of Indigenous Math Circles, American Mathematical Association of Two-Year Colleges, American Statistical Association, Association of Mathematics Teacher Educators, Association of State Supervisors of Mathematics, Benjamin Banneker Association, Conference Board of Mathematical Sciences, Mathematical Association of America, National Council of Teachers of Mathematics, NCSM: Leadership in Mathematics Education, and TODOS: Mathematics for ALL.
+The Launch Years Math Organizations Leadership Network (LY-MathLN) includes members from the Alliance of Indigenous Math Circles (AIMC), American Mathematical Association of Two-Year Colleges (AMATYC), American Statistical Association (ASA), Association of Mathematics Teacher Educators (AMTE), Association of State Supervisors of Mathematics (ASSM), Benjamin Banneker Association (BBA), Conference Board of Mathematical Sciences (CBMS), Just Equations, Mathematical Association of America (MAA), National Council of Teachers of Mathematics (NCTM), NCSM: Leadership in Mathematics Education, and TODOS: Mathematics for ALL.